 Tip: Double up on the thin camp mattresses for additional comfort.
 Our room had seven bunks, so the youngest had to sleep with only one mattress.
 He didn’t seem to mind.

 Lunch and Dinner feature a culinary dish from around the world.
 One day is Chinese, the next Denmark.
 Some tasty, others not so much.
 Lunch also includes sandwich and pizza options.
-My husband suggested they also offer sandwiches at dinner, just in case the country of choice that evening isn’t a favorite.

 If you have food allergies or restrictions, best to plan ahead and talk to the organizers.
 It may be tough to find something amid the given choices.